nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 # Beatrice Liu: Challenge 4 - Crop Questions Analysis

 ## Overview
-Created bi-, tri-, and quad-grams and interactive visualizations for English questions by Kenyan farmers on top 5 topics -  cattle, tomato, maize, chickens, none -  to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.
-Sadly, I can't figure out how to display the interactive graphs here, but they are saved in the network_graphs folder.
+Conducted word frequency analysis on uestions by Kenyan Farmers in the Producers Direct Dataset of WeFarm SMS; created interactive and static visualizations of top bi-, tri-, and quad-grams on top 5 topics -  cattle, tomato, maize, chickens, none -  to identify patterns and relationships and communicate insights concisely.
+Note:  I can't figure out how to display the interactive graphs here, but they are saved in the network_graphs folder.

-See 'farmers.bliu.pdf' for findings
+See 'farmers.bliu.pdf' for summary of findings

 ## Research Questions
 - What insights can be gleaned from Crop-specific and Crop-Independent Questions?